Skip to content

 What People Often Overlook

 One of the most common patterns many people find when doing this exercise is that their highest-spend categories are not their happiest ones.
-A gym membership sitting unused, a streaming subscription barely watched — these are worth considering carefully.
+A gym membership sitting unused, a streaming subscription barely watched — these are may also matter.
 It can help to think about the last time a purchase genuinely lifted your mood, versus the last time you barely noticed it at all.
 Small, frequent pleasures often score surprisingly well here.

 Treating This as a Starting Point